cappuccino/cappuccino/README.markdown

 ### Basic usage

-If the install succeeded you will be able to do the following to create a simple Cappuccino application:
+On successful installation, follow these steps to create a basic and fully-functional Cappuccino application:

 1. `capp gen HelloWorld`
 2. `cd HelloWorld`